-Maybe it's deep-rooted in our human nature that we're givers, but there is?both a joy and a pain of giving over Christmas: seeing our loved ones happy and content fills us with all kinds of special and warm feels, but while they're unwrapping their gift you're doubtfully wondering how you'll afford next week's food bill.
+Maybe it's deep-rooted in our human nature that we're givers, but there is both a joy and a pain of giving over Christmas.
+Seeing our loved ones happy and content fills us with all kinds of special and warm feels, but while they're unwrapping gifts, you're doubtfully wondering how you'll afford next week's food bill.

 Shop around for fruit and veg

 Finding local farmers markets are a brilliant way to cut the cost of fruit and veg, and you're almost guaranteed to find fresher and organic produce too.
 Buying from local markets and farmers also means you're cutting the need for production and packaging, meaning that you're doing your bit for the environment, too #Winning.
 It can be more difficult to find these markets in busy metropolitan cities, but here's a handy directory to find country-wide farmers markets near you.

 Break out the Tupperware and start bringing your own lunch to work.
 Although your €4 morning coffee might seem harmless, it can quickly add up.
 As can the daily €10 salads.
 But with fruit and veg from 49c in Aldi and fresh fish and meat from €2.89 you could make your weeks supply of (healthy) lunches for under €10.
 Treat yourself every now and then to your favourite lunchtime oasis as a reward for your new found savings.

 Go that extra mile for your morning caffeine fix